 In a nutshell the most popular earwax management methods are:

 - Ear irrigators and syringes

 ENTs (ear, nose and throat) specialists perform approximately one million ear-care procedures every year.
 One million is a huge number.
-But once you have learnt that wax production is a completely normal and healthy process that figure should not come as a surprise.
-So while the wax production is a completely healthy process, the excess of cerumen might cause some health issues, but we will come to that later.
+Once you have learnt that wax production is a completely normal and healthy process, that figure should not come as a surprise.

 Most irrigation units need constant check on the temperature in order to avoid caloric repose.
 However, there are some irrigators available on the market, such as Earigator, that have fully automated temperature and pressure controls to make life easier for hearing care professionals and their patients.

 The curette technique does not require liquid nor pressure but patience and precision.
-The excessive wax is scooped out with a curette – a little handle with a shaped tip.
-Curettes might come in with different endings, materials (metal or plastic) and sizes.
-Some of them might even come with a separate source of light enabling professionals to perform minor medical procedures with ease and efficacy.
+A curette is a handle with a shaped tip, used to ‘scoop out’ excessive wax.
+Curettes can be made in different materials (metal or plastic) and sizes.
+Some light up, enabling professionals to perform minor medical procedures with ease and efficacy.
 Popular single-use curettes from Bionix come in 8 different endings (including Infant scoop) and colours.
-Bionix curettes available from PC Werth webstore can also be available with separate light source and lenses.
-For the whole range of Bionix curettes refer to the webstore.
+Bionix curettes with a light source and lenses are available from PC Werth.
+For the whole range of Bionix curettes visit PC Werth Webstore.

 Most common issues arising from excessive cerumen:

 - Tinnitus, pain, dizziness

 - Malfunctioning of hearing aids such as whistling